Direct to Disc (FM album): Editions and Head Room reissue

+The "local fan" Deller referred to is Brett Maraldo aka Plexus, who later formed the live show Psychedelitron with Nash the Slash.
+Plexus discovered the Direct to Disc variations in around 1984 and brought it to the band's attention.
+At the time, the band didn't know other takes had been released.

 The claim that alternate takes of side one exist has not been confirmed, but the quote suggests Deller was uncertain of the details.

 A remastered edition of Direct to Disc was released by Esoteric Records (ECLECM2377) on February 25, 2013.

 Track listing

 Descriptions are taken from the track list on the album cover.
 Timings are taken from the first edition's label, which uses take four of each side.
 Later editions have alternate takes of side two, and timings are not shown on the labels.